mrsarm/mongotail/README.rst

                       ALL value to show all lines
 -f, --follow          output appended data as the log grows -l LEVEL, --level LEVEL
-                      Specifies the profiling level, which is either 0 for no profiling, 1 for only slow operations, or 2 for all operations.
+                      specifies the profiling level, which is either 0 for no profiling, 1 for only slow operations, or 2 for all operations.
 Or use with 'status' word to show the current level configured.
 Uses this option once before logging the database
--s MS, --slowms MS    Sets the threshold in milliseconds for the profile to
+-s MS, --slowms MS    sets the threshold in milliseconds for the profile to
                       consider a query or operation to be slow (use with `--level 1`).
 Or use with 'status' word to show the current milliseconds configured.
--i, --info            Get information about the MongoDB server we're connected to -h, --help            show this help message and exit --version             show program's version number and exit
+-i, --info            get information about the MongoDB server we're connected to -v", --verbose        verbose mode (not recommended).
+All the operations will
+                      printed in raw JSON without format and with all the information available from the log -h, --help            show this help message and exit --version             show program's version number and exit